Ihsaanramadhan/DataPribadi/docs/index.md

-## Welcome to GitHub Pages
+## Selamat datang di GitHub.io saya

-You can use the [editor on GitHub](https://github.com/Ihsaanramadhan/DataPribadi/edit/gh-pages/docs/index.md) to maintain and preview the content for your website in Markdown files.
+Web ini hanya berisi beberapa data pribadi sayaYou can use the [editor on GitHub](https://github.com/Ihsaanramadhan/DataPribadi/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.